Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Introduction

 The paper is organized as follows.
-In Sec.~\ref{section_bosonic_quantum_east_model}, we introduce the Hamiltonian of the model, we enumerate its symmetries and we compare it to previous works on similar models.
+In Sec.~\ref{section_bosonic_quantum_east_model}, we introduce the Hamiltonian of the model, enumerate its symmetries, and compare it to previous works on similar models.
 In Sec.~\ref{section_localization}, we explore the localization properties of the ground state of the model.
-In particular, we show when the transition point is independent of the size of the cutoff of the local Fock Space dimension and how the localization length behaves in the proximity of the transition.
-On the localized side of the transition, we quantitatively compare results extracted with tensor networks methods and mean field, and we show that they are in excellent agreement.
-In Sec.~\ref{section_state_preparation}, we introduce a description in terms of superbosonic operators which allows to generalize coherent, squeezed and cat states.
-In Sec.~\ref{section_noise_robustness_super_cat_state}, we study the robustness of these localized states against noise sources.
-In Sec.~\ref{section_cQED_implementation}, we present the circuit QED implementation of the bosonic East model Hamiltonian.
+In particular, we show when the transition point is independent of the size of the cutoff of the local Fock-space dimension and how the localization length behaves in the proximity of the transition.
+On the localized side of the transition, we quantitatively compare results extracted with tensor-network methods and mean field, and we show that they are in excellent agreement.
+In Sec.~\ref{section_state_preparation}, we introduce a description in terms of superbosonic operators, which allows us to generalize coherent, squeezed, and cat states.
+In Sec.~\ref{section_noise_robustness_super_cat_state}, we study the robustness of these localized states against noise source.
+In Sec.~\ref{section_cQED_implementation}, we present the implementation of the Hamiltonian for the bosonic quantum East model, based on a chain of superconducting qubits.